Inception: Development

-Initially, Nolan wrote an 80-page treatment about dream-stealers.
-Originally, Nolan had envisioned Inception as a horror film, but eventually wrote it as a heist film even though he found that "traditionally [they] are very deliberately superficial in emotional terms."
+Initially, Christopher Nolan wrote an 80-page treatment about dream-stealers.
+Nolan had originally envisioned Inception as a horror film, but eventually wrote it as a heist film even though he found that "traditionally [they] are very deliberately superficial in emotional terms."
 Upon revisiting his script, he decided that basing it in that genre did not work because the story "relies so heavily on the idea of the interior state, the idea of dream and memory.
 I realized I needed to raise the emotional stakes."

 Nolan worked on the script for nine to ten years.
 When he first started thinking about making the film, Nolan was influenced by "that era of movies where you had The Matrix (1999), you had Dark City (1998), you had The Thirteenth Floor (1999) and, to a certain extent, you had Memento (2000), too.
 They were based in the principles that the world around you might not be real."

-Nolan first pitched the film to Warner Bros. in 2001, but decided that he needed more experience making large-scale films, and embarked on Batman Begins and The Dark Knight.
+Nolan first pitched the film to Warner Bros. in 2001, but decided that he needed more experience making large-scale films and embarked on Batman Begins (2005) and The Dark Knight (2008).
 He soon realized that a film like Inception needed a large budget because "as soon as you're talking about dreams, the potential of the human mind is infinite.
 And so the scale of the film has to feel infinite.
 It has to feel like you could go anywhere by the end of the film.
 And it has to work on a massive scale."
 After making The Dark Knight, Nolan decided to make Inception and spent six months completing the script.
 Nolan said that the key to completing the script was wondering what would happen if several people shared the same dream.
 "Once you remove the privacy, you've created an infinite number of alternative universes in which people can meaningfully interact, with validity, with weight, with dramatic consequences."

 Nolan had been trying to work with Leonardo DiCaprio for years and met him several times, but was unable to recruit him for any of his films until Inception.
 DiCaprio finally agreed because he was "intrigued by this concept—this dream-heist notion and how this character's going to unlock his dreamworld and ultimately affect his real life."
 He read the script and found it to be "very well written, comprehensive but you really had to have Chris in person, to try to articulate some of the things that have been swirling around his head for the last eight years."
 DiCaprio and Nolan spent months talking about the screenplay.
 Nolan took a long time re-writing the script in order "to make sure that the emotional journey of his [DiCaprio's] character was the driving force of the movie."
 On February 11, 2009, it was announced that Warner Bros. purchased Inception, a spec script written by Nolan.